-Non-SPMP staff should use this code when performing activities associated with the development of strategies to improve the coordination and delivery of medical/dental/mental health services to clients and when performing collaborative activities with other agencies and/or providers.
-This code refers to quality management activities performed by Non-SPMP such as monitoring the authorization for medical services (utilization review) process, ongoing program assessment and evaluation, and the development of standards and protocols.
+Staff should use this code when performing activities associated with the development of strategies to improve the coordination and delivery of medical/dental/mental health services to clients and when performing collaborative activities with other agencies and/or providers.
+This code refers to quality management activities such as monitoring the authorization for medical services (utilization review) process, ongoing program assessment and evaluation, and the development of standards and protocols.
 Include related paperwork, clerical activities or staff travel required to perform these activities.